Tishacy/SciDownl/README.md

 - Support downloading with DOI or PMID.
 - Easy to update newest SciHub domains.
+- Ready for changes: Encapsulate possible future changes of SciHub as configurations.
 - Support proxies.

 # Quick Usage